Colloquium: Quantum anomalous Hall effect: Magnetically Doped TIs

-Soon after the theoretical prediction \cite{wang2014universal} of the hybridization gap induced ZHCPs, two experimental groups separately reported their observation in 5 QL and 6 QL uniformly Cr-doped (Bi,Sb)$_2$Te$_3$ films [Fig. \ref{fig7:zero}(a)] \cite{feng2015observation,kou2015metal}.
-Given these two thin films and their uniform magnetization, the ZHCP observed in these two experiments is likely to originate from the hybridization gap as discussed above.
-Experimental identifications of ZHCP states can be somewhat ambiguous because measurements are always performed at finite temperatures where insulating properties are not fully developed.
+Soon after the theoretical predictions \cite{wang2014universal}, two experimental groups separately reported ZHCP observations in 5 QL and 6 QL uniformly Cr-doped (Bi,Sb)$_2$Te$_3$ films [Fig. \ref{fig7:zero}(a)] \cite{feng2015observation,kou2015metal}.
+Given \am{the uniform magnetization}, the observed ZHCPs are likely to have their origin from the hybridization gap.
+Experimental identifications of ZHCP states can be somewhat ambiguous because measurements are always performed at finite temperatures where insulating behaviors are not fully developed.
 Examinations of the Hall conductivity and resistivity, related by $\sigma_{xy}=\rho_{yx}/(\rho_{xx}^2+\rho_{yx}^2)$ can give different impressions. $\sigma_{xy}$ is small whenever $\rho_{xx}$ at $H_c$ is much greater than the quantized $\rho_{yx}$.
 This can result in the appearance of a zero $\sigma_{xy}$ plateau but no zero $\rho_{yx}$ plateau at $H_c$.
 Indeed, pronounced ZHCPs are found in disordered 5 QL Cr-doped (Bi,Sb)$_2$Te$_3$ films \cite{feng2015observation}, but are usually absent in magnetically doped QAH samples with higher quality \cite{chang2015high}.
-We note that the appearance of ZHCP plateaus also depends strongly on MBE growth conditions.
+The appearance of ZHCP plateaus also depends strongly on MBE growth conditions.
 For 6 QL Cr-doped (Bi,Sb)$_2$Te$_3$ films from the same group, some samples show the ZHCP [Fig. \ref{fig7:zero}(a)] \cite{kou2014scale}, while others that have relatively small $\rho_{xx}$ at $H_c$ do not \cite{rosen2017chiral}.
 For the hybridization gap induced ZHCP, \onlinecite{haim2019quantum} pointed out that strong magnetic disorder can drive the system into a new topological state supporting helical edge modes that are protected by crystalline reflection symmetry, instead of TR symmetry.
-This phenomenon is dubbed the “quantum anomalous parity Hall effect", but no experimental evidence has been reported yet.
+This phenomenon is dubbed the “quantum anomalous parity Hall effect", but not yet supported by experimental evidence.